puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/ntp.md

 ## Package/File/Service

-So you've decided to use Puppet to manage NTP on your infrastructure.
 We'll show you how to install and deploy the NTP module in a moment, but first, take a look at the current state of your system.
 This way, you'll be able to keep track of what Puppet changes and understand why the NTP module does what it does.

 To get the NTP service running, there are three key resources that Puppet will manage.
 The puppet resource resource tool can show you the current state of each of these resources.